metagenlab/zDB/docs/setup/databases.rst

 STRING
 ======

 STRING can be downloaded as postgresql database dump.
-We have to load it than extract the information of interest:
+We have to load it to extract:

 - PMID associations from textmining (DONE)
 - predicted protein-protein interactions (TODO)